unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Stealth Token

 A Unit with a Stealth Token cannot be targeted by enemy attacks.
 A Unit looses its Stealth Token immediately after performing an attack Action and in all cases that would cause a Ping to be [Revealed](#revealing).
+A Unit cannot gain a Stealth Token if an enemy Unit is within 2".

 |                       |                                                                                                                                            |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------|